mattcrooks/nojira/docs/NIP01.md

 * A **Contributor** is a person who MAY send a pull request to solve a problem.
 * A **Maintainer** is a person who MAY merge pull requests.
-* An **Administrator** is a person who has dictatorial powers over the organization.
+* An **Administrator** is a person or voting bloc who has dictatorial powers over the organization.

 ### Lifecycle